rapidez/docs/src/4.x/upgrading.md

 ## Composer dependencies

 Check all your dependencies one by one to see if they're compatible and what has changed in changelogs / release notes.
-To get a nice overview run:
+To get a nice overview, run the following command:
 ```bash
 composer outdated
 ```

 ### `.env` changes

-We switched [mailerlite/laravel-elasticsearch](https://github.com/mailerlite/laravel-elasticsearch) for [matchish/laravel-scout-elasticsearch](https://github.com/matchish/laravel-scout-elasticsearch), with that the configs changed, they are [compatible](https://github.com/matchish/laravel-scout-elasticsearch/pull/307) but we recommend to change them:
+We switched [mailerlite/laravel-elasticsearch](https://github.com/mailerlite/laravel-elasticsearch) for [matchish/laravel-scout-elasticsearch](https://github.com/matchish/laravel-scout-elasticsearch).
+With that change, the configs have also changed.
+They are [compatible](https://github.com/matchish/laravel-scout-elasticsearch/pull/307) but we recommend changing them from:

 ```dotenv
 ELASTICSEARCH_HOST=localhost